LN-Zap/bitcoin-blended-fee-estimator/README.md

 - [**mempool.space API**](https://mempool.space/docs/api/rest): This API is used to get mempool-based fee estimates for upcoming blocks.
 The application fetches the fastestFee, halfHourFee, hourFee, economyFee, and minimumFee from the mempool.space API and uses these estimates to calculate the fee for upcoming blocks.

-- [**Blockstream API**](https://github.com/Blockstream/esplora/blob/master/API.md): This API is used to get history-based fee estimates for further future blocks.
-The application fetches the fee estimates from the Blockstream API (which gets its data from bitcoind) and adds them to the fee estimates if they are lower than the lowest fee estimate from the mempool.space API.
+- [**Esplora API**](https://github.com/Blockstream/esplora/blob/master/API.md): This API is used to get history-based fee estimates for further future blocks.
+The application fetches the fee estimates from the Esplora API (which gets its data from bitcoind) and adds them to the fee estimates if they are lower than the lowest fee estimate from the mempool.space API.

-Fee estimates are multipled by a configurable multiplier (1.05 by default) to provide estimates are always slightly higher or lower than the raw estimates (allows a more conservative or aggressive approach), and cached for a configurable amount of time (15 seconds by default).
+Fee estimates are multipled by a configurable multiplier (1 by default) to allow a more conservative or aggressive approach, and cached for a configurable amount of time (15 seconds by default).

 ## API